Fight by 2 Republicans for Georgia Senate seat unnerves GOP

 The faceoff between Loeffler and Collins has been intense.

+On Thursday, the executive director of Senate Republicans’ official campaign arm — which supports Loeffler — retweeted a report by The Atlanta Journal-Constitution that the organization was warning top GOP Senate aides to steer clear of a fundraiser Collins had planned for early March.

+Kevin McLaughlin, who runs the National Republican Senatorial Committee, tweeted Thursday that Collins’ campaign was a “kamikaze mission” whose staffers don’t “give a damn about irreparable harm they’re doing to Collins or POTUS,” the acronym for president of the United States.
+The campaign committee is allied with Senate Majority Leader Mitch McConnell, R-Ky., a Loeffler supporter.

 As the Senate considered two GOP bills Tuesday curbing abortions — doomed votes that Collins’ backers suspected were aimed at letting Loeffler burnish her conservative credentials — Collins’ campaign was running digital ads.
-“Kelly Loeffler is not pro-life,” said one, while another said, “She should re-file to run as a Democrat.”
+They accused Loeffler of backing abortion rights and said, “She should re-file to run as a Democrat.”

 The spots cited a 2018 promotion by the WNBA — Loeffler owns the Atlanta Dream, one of the women’s basketball league’s teams — in which money was distributed to groups including Planned Parenthood.
 One of Collins’ ads included a doctored picture of Loeffler holding out a handful of cash under Planned Parenthood’s logo.